MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-respond-to-form-events.md

 description: "You can write code to respond to various events that can occur as a user fills out a form.
 To work with events in InfoPath, you add event handlers while working with a form template in design mode."
 ---

-# How to: Respond to Form Events
+# Respond to Form Events

 You can write code to respond to various events that can occur as a user fills out a form.
 To work with events in InfoPath, you add event handlers while working with a form template in design mode.

 InfoPath event handlers should always be created in design mode because InfoPath automatically adds the correct declaration for sinking the event to the **InternalStartup** method and inserts the event handler's code skeleton into a form's code file (FormCode.cs or FormCode.vb).
 After you have created an event handler, you should not alter its declaration in the form's code file.

-For information about creating the InfoPath event handlers, see [How to: Add an Event Handler](how-to-add-an-event-handler.md).
+For information about creating the InfoPath event handlers, see [Add an Event Handler](how-to-add-an-event-handler.md).

 ## Overview of the Event Classes